juji-io/datalevin/README.md

 ## :floppy_disk: Difference from Datascript

-In addition to the diffrence in data durability, Datalevin differs from Datascript in the following ways:
+Datascript is developed by [Nikita Prokopov](https://tonsky.me/) that "is built totally from scratch and is not related by any means to" Datomic®.
+As a port of Datascript, in addition to the diffrence in data durability, Datalevin differs from Datascript in the following ways:

 * Does not store transaction ids.
 Since history is not kept, there is no need to store transanction ids.

 * Entity ids are 64 bits long, so as to support a much larger data size.

-* Has an additional index that uses values as the primary key (VAE), similar to Datomic.
+* Has an additional index that uses values as the primary key (VAE).

 * Indices respect `:db/valueType`.
-Currently, most [Datomic value types](https://docs.datomic.com/on-prem/schema.html#value-types) are supported, except bigint, bigdec, uri and tuple.
+Currently, most [Datomic® value types](https://docs.datomic.com/on-prem/schema.html#value-types) are supported, except bigint, bigdec, uri and tuple.
 Values with unspecified type are treated as [EDN](https://en.wikipedia.org/wiki/Extensible_Data_Notation) blobs, and are de/serialized with [nippy](https://github.com/ptaoussanis/nippy).

 * Attributes have internal integer ids.